The Elusive Chanteuse Show

-The Elusive Chanteuse Show was the two-legged and eighth headlining concert tour by American singer-songwriter Mariah Carey.
+The Elusive Chanteuse Show was the eighth headlining concert tour by American singer-songwriter Mariah Carey.
 It was launched in support of her fourteenth studio album, Me.
 I Am Mariah...
 The Elusive Chanteuse (2014).
 The tour began in Tokyo, Japan on October 4, 2014 and concluded in Brisbane, Australia on November 16, 2014.

 Background and development

 In December 2012, Carey's manager Randy Jackson confirmed that the singer would embark on a world tour following the release of her fourteenth studio album in 2013.
-Following her departure as a judge on the U.S. singing competition show American Idol in May 2013, Carey's management confirmed that the singer was busy "putting the finishing touches" on the untitled album, performing at the Macy's Fourth of July Fireworks display and appearing in Lee Daniels film The Butler.
+Following her departure as a judge on the U.S. singing competition show American Idol in May 2013, Carey's management confirmed that the singer was busy "putting the finishing touches" on the untitled album, performing at the Macy's 4th of July Fireworks and appearing in Lee Daniels film The Butler.
 In the same statement, in announced plans for a world tour to begin in Asia in October that year.

 In an official announcement via the singer's website, Carey wrote the following in regards to her feelings and expectations on the tour: "I want to experience the spontaneity and emotion that I put into this album on stage with my fans," says Carey.
 "I can't stop writing songs so don't be surprised if you hear a brand new song that I just wrote the night before the show in your city!".
 The tour was finally announced to begin from October 4, 2014, at the Makuhari Messe Arena and subsequent dates throughout China, Japan and Philippines.
 Further dates were added for an Australian and New Zealand leg, starting from November.

+Mariah Carey became the first western artist to sell out five stadiums in China on a single tour.